Rajminster/Helios/README.md

 - [Servo](https://github.com/arduino-libraries/Servo)
 -- To control the Servo motors' movement using the **attach** and **write** methods
 - [CurieBLE](https://github.com/01org/corelibs-arduino101/tree/master/libraries/CurieBLE)
--- For all things Bluetooth Low Energy (BLE)
+-- For all things Bluetooth Low Energy (BLE) for the Arduino 101
 - [Android Bluetooth Low Energy](https://developer.android.com/guide/topics/connectivity/bluetooth-le.html)
 -- For control of Android interaction with the Arduino 101
 - [RxAndroidBle](https://github.com/Polidea/RxAndroidBle)
--- For control of application connectivity to the Arduino 101
+-- For control of Android connectivity to the Arduino 101